lafkpages/fast-asar/README.md

 ## Benchmarks

-The following benchmarks were run on a 2016 MacBook Pro with a 2.9 GHz Quad-Core Intel Core i7 processor and 16 GB of RAM.
+The following benchmarks were run with [hyperfine](https://github.com/sharkdp/hyperfine) on a 2016 MacBook Pro with a 2.9 GHz Quad-Core Intel Core i7 processor and 16 GB of RAM.

 ### List files